awcodes/Matinee/README.md

 ## Rendering the video

-You are free to render the video in any way you see fit, but Matinee comes with a blade component you can use for convenience.
+You are free to render the video in any way you see fit, but Matinée comes with a blade component you can use for convenience.

 ```blade
 <x-matinee::embed :data="$data" />